Mobile phone plans

 A 5G mobile connection offers faster speeds, particularly in crowded areas.
 But if you don't use much data, have an older phone that doesn't support 5G or live where the coverage is patchy, 4G might be enough.

 The good news?
-Many mobile plans now include both 4G and 5G, especially with 3G now phased out, so you won't have to pay more for faster speeds.
+Many mobile plans now include both 4G and 5G, especially with 3G now phased out, so you won't have to pay a premium price for faster speeds.

 Frequently asked questions